From the moment you unbox your shiny, new iPhone, you’re thrust into a race against time.

-In contrast, Delete App gets rid of an app and all its associated data entirely.
-So, if there’s a sizeable app that you no longer use, deleting it is the first step you should take to free up some extra space.
+By comparison, Delete App gets rid of an app and all its associated data entirely.
+So, if there’s a large app that you no longer use, deleting it is the first step you should take to free up some extra space.

 Do you try to avoid using a lot of data by downloading a bunch of music or your favorite podcast?
-Do either the Music or Podcast app show up towards the top of your iPhone Storage list?
+Do these show up towards the top of your iPhone Storage list?
+Have an abundance of 90s tunes you haven’t listened to in years?
 Clear up a fair amount of storage space by saying goodbye to a few (or all) of your playlists and episodes.

 Depending on which model you have, there are a couple of ways you can optimize your iPhone’s photos.
-Whether optimizing the photos stored on your device or shooting new photos in the high-efficiency mode, you could save GBs of space.
+Whether optimizing the photos stored on your device or shooting new photos in the high-efficiency mode, you could save quite a bit of space.

-If you call an iPhone 7 or later your own, you can also optimize any future photos you might take on your phone by enabling the High Efficiency mode.
+If you have a newer iPhone model, you can also optimize any future photos you might take on your phone by enabling the High Efficiency mode.
 The image quality will remain the same, however images will take up significantly less space.
 To turn this mode on, go to Settings > Camera > Formats > High Efficiency.

 Texting can take up a lot of space, especially once you start exchanging attachments like photos, videos, and GIFs.
 Thankfully, you have the option of getting rid of entire conversations, individual messages, or even just certain attachments.

 To delete conversations, open Messages, find the message you want to delete, swipe left, then tap Delete twice.